GreyMilton/vue-classy-components/README.md

 </style>
 ```

-3. Pass a skin object, which contains classes for each inner class you wish to style, as a prop. e.g. for the Component 'ClassyButtonPrimary' and its core button element with class 'classy-button-primary'
+3. Pass a skin object as a prop.
+The skin should contain classes for each inner class you wish to style. e.g. for the Component 'ClassyButtonPrimary' and its core button element with class 'classy-button-primary'

 ```vue
 <template>